DCtheTall/hands-on-machine-learning/README.md

 - Training a model for the "How Much Did it Rain II" Kaggle competition.
 - Developing a Spanish-to-English translation system using TensorFlow.

+### Chapter 15: Autoencoders

+#### `Autoencoders.ipynb`

+- Autoencoders.
+- Codings.
+- Undercomplete autoencoders.
+- Performing PCA with a undercomplete linear autoencoder using TensorFlow.
+- Stacked autoencoders.
+- Training a stacked autoencoder with TensorFlow.
+- Tying weights.
+- Training one autoencoder at a time in multiple TensorFlow graphs.
+- Training one autoencoder at a time in a single TensorFlow graph.
+- Caching outputs from the frozen layer to speed up training.
+- Visualizing the reconstructions.
+- Visualizing the extracted features.
+- Unsupervised pretraining using an autoencoder for a classification task.
+- Stacked denoising autoencoders.
+- Sparse autoencoders.
+- Kullback-Leibler divergence.
+- Variational autoencoders.
+- Latent loss.
+- Implementing a variational autoencoder using TensorFlow.
+- Contractive autoencoders.
+- Stacked convolutional autoencoders.
+- Generative stochastic networks (GSNs).
+- Winner-take-all (WTA) autoencoders.
+- Generative adversarial networks (GANs).

+#### `Exercises.ipynb`

+- Pretraining with a convolutional autoencoder to train an image classification model using TensorFlow.
+- Semantic hashing.
+- Implementing an autoencoder to compute semantic hashes of images using TensorFlow.
+- Training a semantic hashing model by pretraining a CNN for image classification.
+- Training a convolutional variational autoencoder (CVAE) to generate new instances of the Oxford Flowers dataset.

 ## Papers Cited

 ### Artificial Neural Networks